Galaxy Note 9 starts at $1,000 with new Bluetooth S Pen, AI camera, giant battery, 128GB storage

 Two years later, the Note 9 still reminds me a lot of the erstwhile Note 7, at least when you look at its shell.

-When you take the remote control feature away, and the 512GB internal storage option (external storage is pretty cheap these days), the rest of the phone is shaping up to be an incremental update to both this year's Galaxy S9 and last year's Galaxy Note 8.
+When you take the remote control feature away, and the 512GB internal storage option (external storage is pretty cheap these days), the rest of the phone is shaping up to be an incremental update to both this year's Galaxy S9 ($676 at Amazon.com) and last year's Galaxy Note 8.

 Luckily, we don't have to rely on just a list of specs for long.
 I got a chance to go hands-on with the Note 9's new Bluetooth-loving S Pen, new AI camera features, and a fun, colorful addition to the way the S Pen writes on the Note 9's screen.
 I'll fully review the phone in the coming days.
 By the way, you'll be able to preorder it on Aug.
 10 and the Note 9 hits store shelves on Aug.
 24.